This week, Quinn and Stephen talk about one of the world's first cool phones, and how its parent company was bent on destroying its good name.

 In 2008, a vision for a simple, browser-based tablet as born.
 Just a few years later, after failed lawsuits and rip-off products, no one had anything to show for their work.

 This time, Quinn and Stephen look back — in 3D! — at the Amazon Fire Phone.
 Between its operating system, unusual gesture system and a price that was way too high, it was dead on arrival.
-After that, the guys go shopping for each other, picking out some unusual products that bear Amazon's name today.
+After that, the guys go shopping for each other on Amazon.

 The smartwatch movement didn't start with Apple or Google, but a little company named Pebble.
 Through a series of hugely successful Kickstarters, the company put out several well-reviewed products before being steamrolled by the platform-makers.

 The Apple II was a big hit, but before the Macintosh took over, Cupertino shipped a couple of duds, the worst of which was the ill-fated (and kinda melty) Apple III.